ymath-io/ymath.io/content/courses/floating-point/index.md.md

 Floating-point numbers are the most common way of representing real numbers in computing.
-As such, they are a part of nearly any complex program and underpin much of the world's most critical infrastruct
+As such, they are an essential part of most modern programs and underpin much of the world's most critical infrastructure.
+They address a fundamental problem of computer science: computer
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTI2MDY3NzUyXX0=
+eyJoaXN0b3J5IjpbLTg1NTUyMDk2MF19
 -->